Pride in Medicine Executive Committee

 Alasdair is an Emergency Medicine Advanced Trainee, from the UK but currently based in Melbourne.
 He has been involved with Pride in Medicine since it's inception and worked to produce the 2023 Mardi Gras parade float entry.

-Advocacy Officer · O+G unaccredited trainee · He/Him
+Events Officer · General Practitioner · He/Him

 • Steph Zwi

-Steph is a final year medical student at the University of Notre Dame currently living in Naarm.
-They are passionate about the inclusion of LGBTQIA+ content in medical education and creating safe and inclusive learning environments for medical students.
+Steph graduated from the University of Notre Dame and is now a junior doctor living in Naarm.
+They are passionate about the inclusion of LGBTQIA+ content in medical education and creating safe and inclusive learning environments for junior doctors.